blackhawk379/SnakeGame/README.md

 Built first project in pycharm using python pygame module.

 **Game is simple:**
-(1) When snake eats an apple it gets longer(depending on the mode selected) and your score increases.
+(1) When snake eats an apple it gets longer(depending on the mode selected) and your score increases. <br />
-(2) If you snake hits any part of its body, or any rock, or in case of wall mode, boundaries of the window, it will die.
+(2) If you snake hits any part of its body, or any rock, or in case of wall mode, boundaries of the window, it will die.<br />
-(3) If no wall mode, on going through a wall, snake will get teleported to opposite side wall.
+(3) If no wall mode, on going through a wall, snake will get teleported to opposite side wall.<br /><br />

-(4) Challenge yourself to establish highest score!!
+*Challenge yourself to establish highest score!!*

 **Game Preview**